How Channel Expansion Breaks Through Stalled Ecommerce Growth

 Ryan Faist

-Most plateaus don’t appear overnight.
-They form gradually as channels mature and audiences become harder to reach.
-In the beginning, growth feels fast and predictable because you’re capturing shoppers who already understand your category or respond quickly to ads.
+Most plateaus build gradually as channels mature and audiences become harder to reach.
+Early on, growth feels fast and predictable because you’re reaching shoppers who already understand the category or respond quickly to ads.

-At the same time, ad costs rise faster than performance.
-Retail media and paid social become more competitive each year.
-And when CPCs climb while organic discovery stays flat, the cost to grow increases.
-You can maintain visibility, but scaling becomes more difficult.
+At the same time, the cost to stay visible keeps climbing.
+Retail media and paid social grow more competitive each year.
+And when click costs rise while organic discovery stays flat, growth gets more expensive.
+You can hold your ground, but scaling takes more pressure.

-Together, these forces create a natural ceiling that most brands eventually reach.
-Growth slows not because something is wrong, but because your potential on the channel has matured and can no longer expand at the same pace.
+Together, these forces create a ceiling that most brands eventually reach.
+Growth slows not because something went wrong, but because the channel has matured and can no longer support the same pace on its own.

 • Performance swings become harder to predict